-Lecturers: Aiken, Allen, Brown, Crawford, A. Gabriel, Hopkins, S. Hundemer, T. Hundemer, Philley, Powers, Scarlato, C. Teague, Vaska-Haas,
+Lecturers: Allen, Andrews, Brown, Burcham, Crawford, A. Gabriel, Hancock, S. Hundemer, Lamb, Parsons, Powers,

-Watson, Wright, Zale-Bridges
+Santelices, Scarlato, C. Teague, Watson, Wright, Zale-Bridges

-Centenary College offers a Bachelors of Arts in Music and a minor in Music.
-Students majoring in Music may choose one of the following concentrations: Performance, Choral Music, Sacred Music, or Composition.
+Centenary College offers a Bachelor of Arts in Music, a Bachelor of Arts in Vocal Music Education (K-12) and a minor in Music.
+Students pursuing the B.A. in Music may choose one of the following concentrations: Performance, Choral Music, Sacred Music, or Composition.

 The mission of the Hurley School of Music is to provide the highest quality training and development of music students in the context of a liberal arts college.
 Embracing the college's liberal arts philosophy, the School of Music guides young musicians in either general studies in the B.A. in Music degree or more intensive programs of specialization through concentrations within the B.A. in Music degree.
-It provides opportunities for all segments of the college and the community to experience the art of music through class offerings, applied music study, ensemble participation and the presentation of concerts.
+Hurley provides opportunities for all segments of the College and community to experience the art of music through class offerings, applied music study, ensemble participation and the presentation of concerts.
 The Hurley School of Music has been accredited by the National Association of Schools of Music since 1934.